 Your first step in converting your promissory note into cash in San Antonio is to locate and have readily accessible all the documents used to close the sale at the time it took place.
 These usually include (but certainly aren’t limited to) the mortgage or deed of trust, the promissory note, the closing and settlement statement, and the payor’s personal information including credit score.
-With this information in hand, you can provide the investor the necessary information for assuring an accurate offer.
+With this information in hand, you can provide the investor with the necessary information for assuring an accurate offer.

 Expect a Discount